Harlock123/DirOpusReImagined/README.md

 # DirOpusReImagined

 This is a project to reimagine the Amiga file manager Directory Opus 4.12.
-It is using the Avalonia FRamework so as to afford the ability to compile for Linux and MacOS as well as Windows.
+It is using the Avalonia Framework so as to afford the ability to compile for Linux and MacOS as well as Windows.

 The interface presents itself as two panels of files in a specified path.